tbernacchi/k8s-hpa-scan-report/README.md

 # Kubernetes HPA Scanner

-> Script to scan a Kubernetes cluster and identify resources that can use HPA (Horizontal Pod Autoscaler) but don't have HPA enabled.
+> Scan of a K8S cluster to identify resources/limits/ HPA not enabled.
+Generates PDF reports.

 ## Features